Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 These classes are hosted at PASS Program’s central facility in Champaign, Illinois, and offer a traditional bootcamp type experience.
 You can opt to stay in company operated student housing, and will meet almost daily for lectures.
 While the material is current, this method is about as traditional as it gets in terms of prepping for a high-stakes exam.
 That said, this old school approach actually still works extremely well for a large segment of students.

-These live, in-person courses are offered in 5-week, 8-week and 12-week increments.
-Respectively, they cost approximately $3,000 for the 5-week Step 1 course, $3,750 for the 5-week Step 2 course, $5,000 for the 8-week Step 1/Step 2 course, and $6,500 for the 12-week Step 1/Step 2 program.
+These live, in-person courses are offered in 5-week and 12-week increments.
+Respectively, they cost approximately $3,000 for the 5-week Step 1 course, $3,750 for the 5-week Step 2 course, and $6,000 for the 12-week Step 1/Step 2 program.
 The cost for student housing is separate, and not included in these amounts.
-While these prices are much higher than competing USMLE prep course costs, bear in mind that this in-person course is about as comprehensive and intense as they come, leaving nothing to chance on the exam.
+While these prices are generally much higher than competing USMLE prep course costs, bear in mind that this in-person course is about as comprehensive and intense as they come, leaving nothing to chance on the exam.

 The PASS Program tries hard to make their virtual students feel like they are a part of the actual class by incorporating a “raise hand” function into the online platform, as well as dedicating an online instructor to manage questions.
-This live online course runs approximately $2,200 for the Step 1 ($2,750 for Step 2) 5-week course, and $4,300 and $5,500 for the 8-week and 12-week courses respectively.
+This live online course runs approximately $2,200 for the Step 1 ($2,750 for Step 2) 5-week course and $5,500 for the 12-week version of the both Step 1 and Step 2 courses.

 Finally, for students who do not have the flexibility to attend classes in-person in Illinois or live online, the PASS Program offers a self-study, on demand package.
 This includes just the core components of the PASS Program coursework – 6 months of online access to on demand video lectures, a coursebook and access to the quizlet (i.e. practice questions).
 This home study course will run you right around $900.
 This is still on the expensive side of USMLE prep courses, particularly as compared to Lecturio’s value pricing, but does offer some great resources.